PHSKC-APDE/pulse_survey/README.md

 Analyze US [Census Bureau](https://www.census.gov/en.html) [Household Pulse Survey](https://www.census.gov/programs-surveys/household-pulse-survey.html) Public Use File ([PUF](https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html)) data in R

-Code last updated June 22, 2022 and includes data through Phase 3.5, week 46 (June 1 - 13, 2022).
+Code last updated July 14, 2022 and includes data through Phase 3.5, week 46 (June 1 - 13, 2022).

 # Description

 This repository contains R code that was used by [Public Health — Seattle & King County](https://kingcounty.gov/depts/health.aspx) to analyze the Census Bureau's [Household Pulse Survey](https://www.census.gov/programs-surveys/household-pulse-survey.html) for use in our COVID response and to produce our [Economic, social, and overall health impacts dashboard](https://kingcounty.gov/depts/health/covid-19/data/impacts.aspx).

 The [Household Pulse Survey](https://www.census.gov/programs-surveys/household-pulse-survey.html) is an *experimental* rapid response survey developed to assess household experiences during the COVID-19 pandemic.
 It was designed to collect data regarding a variety of household factors including, but not limited to: childcare, education, employment, food security, housing, and vaccinations.
 The survey is designed to produce estimates for those 18+ years old living within household units.
 Estimates can be generated at three geographic levels: (1) national, (2) 50 states + Washington, DC, and (3) the 15 largest Metropolitan Statistical Areas (MSAs).

 The survey has evolved over time, with each iteration designated as a `Phase` and each survey sample within a Phase designated a `Week`.
 Please note that survey weeks do not correspond to calendar weeks and that survey questions and the survey methodology have evolved over time.

       | Phase | Dates               | Week    |
       | ----- | ------------------- | ------- |